 - in the case of education/focused studies, the studies or program are significantly and obviously different from the original studies or program

 - in the case of visual, performing or literary arts, the grant request applies to a significantly different project.

 1. Incomplete applications will not be accepted.

-2. Complete application must be received by the NAJC Winnipeg office on March 31st by 2:30 pm Winnipeg time.
-Postmarks dated to March 31st and received after this date will not be accepted.
+2. Complete application must be received by the NAJC Winnipeg office before the deadline.
+After this date, it will not be accepted.

 3. A letter of acknowledgement by a NAJC member organization must be included with the application.